anandhaiyappan/NukeTemplateGen/README.md

 # NukeTemplateGen
-This App can be used to create a template script quickly for couple of shots.
+This App can be used to create a base nuke script quickly for shots using master shot's nuke script as a template.

 ## Screenshot